 Scripture References: Matthew 25:46; John 5:28–29; John 11:25–26; Revelation 20:15

-We believe that sanctification is a vital part of the believer’s relationship with the Lord and their earthly life and service.
-God sets apart believers for His glory, and believers pursue holiness through the work of the Holy Spirit.
+We believe that sanctification constitutes a vital part of the believer’s relationship with the Lord as well as His earthly life and service, that God’s part of sanctification is the act of God whereby He sets apart the believer for the glory of God, and the believer’s part of sanctification involves holiness of life and conduct.

 Scripture References: 1 Thessalonians 5:23; 1 Thessalonians 4:3–7; 2 Thessalonians 2:13–14; 2 Corinthians 7:1; Hebrews 12:10–15; Romans 6:11–22; 1 John 1:9–2:2